jjfcode/Bills_tracker/README.md

 - **Automatic Migration** - Existing plain text passwords are automatically encrypted on first load
 - **Key Management** - Encryption keys are generated and stored in `.encryption_key` and `.salt` files (excluded from git)
 - **Access Control** - 5-attempt limit for master password entry with automatic lockout
+- **Session Timeout/Auto-Lock** - The app automatically locks after inactivity (default: 15 minutes, configurable) and requires the master password to unlock
 - **Local Data Storage** - All data stays on your computer
 - **No External Dependencies** - Minimal risk from third-party libraries
 - **Backup Redundancy** - Multiple backup copies prevent data loss